PedroDaMataSantos/First-Repo/README.md

-# Pedro da Mata Santos Repo
+# Repository by Pedro da Mata

-This repository showcases my learning progress with Git,GitHub and programming language.
+This repository showcases my learning progress with **Git/GitHub** and **programming language**.
-Here I solve some Beecrowd exercises and develop small projects to demonstrate my evolution.
+Here I solve some Beecrowd exercises and develop small projects to demonstrate my **evolution**.